 Medications that can affect the functioning of Itraconazole

-This medication should not be used with Cisapride, Quinidine, Pimozide, Dofetilide or Methadone because there may be very serious (possibly fatal) problems in the heart rhythm.
+This medication should not be used with Cisapride, Quinidine, Pimozide, Dofetilide, or Methadone because there may be severe (possibly fatal) problems in the heart rhythm.

-Neither with Efavirenz, Isoniazide, Nevirapine, Nifamycins (such as rifabutin) or with medications used to treat seizures (such as phenytoin).
+Neither with Efavirenz, Isoniazid, Nevirapine, Nifamycins (such as rifabutin) nor with medications used to treat seizures (such as phenytoin).

-In addition, Itraconazole should not be used with Felodipine, Lovastatin, oral Midazolam, Nisoldipine, Simvastatin or Triazolam, due to a greater chance of suffering serious side effects.
+In addition, Itraconazole should not be used with Felodipine, Lovastatin, oral Midazolam, Nisoldipine, Simvastatin, or Triazolam, due to a greater chance of suffering severe side effects.